Senior Gear Editor

 How We Tested The Best Wing Foil Boards

 This review is a continual work in progress as we work to get our hands on as many wing boards in the industry as we can to review, and as the red-hot foil market continues to pump out new designs.
-For this first stab at covering the category, we spent the summer and fall testing more than 12 different wing boards from the top manufacturers in the business at Crissy Field in San Francisco, on alpine lakes in Idaho and Alberta, Canada, at the foiling Mecca of Hood River, Oregon, and in light-wind conditions along the Southern California coast.
-We’re continuing our testing now as the 2024 spring season kicks back into gear here on the U.S. West Coast.
+For the first stab at covering the category, we spent the summer and fall testing more than 12 different wing boards from the top manufacturers in the business at Crissy Field in San Francisco, on alpine lakes in Idaho and Alberta, Canada, at the foiling Mecca of Hood River, Oregon, and in light-wind conditions along the Southern California coast.
+We most recently updated this article in fall of 2024 after another summer of testing, and another trip to Hood River to test the latest and greatest boards to hit the market.

 The boards listed here are our top picks, the ones that sang under our feet or we found to be particularly useful for a given application.
-With new shapes and designs dropping all the time, stay tuned for updates to this article as we get the latest and greatest wing foil boards under our feet to give you our thoughts.
+With new shapes and designs dropping all the time, stay tuned for updates to this article as we continue testing.

 Best Wing Foil Boards at Crissy Field